gene-git/dmarc_report/README.rst

 If only version 1 configs are found they will be automatically converted to version 2, which will then be used going forward.

 All config files use standard TOML format.
+Config files use 3 sections.
+A global section and one each for dmarc and tls-rpt.

 Available config values are set using::